 Cannabis topicals and creams have been used in the human pharmacopeia for centuries.
 During the 18th century, it was extremely popular for cannabis to be used in topical treatments for a number of different reasons.
-Of course, with the prohibition of marijuana and hemp, cannabis topicals became a thing of the past.
-However, they are making their way back into the future with the assistance of the marijuana legalization movement.
+Of course, with the prohibition of cannabis and hemp, cannabis topicals became a thing of the past.
+However, they are making their way back into the future with the assistance of the cannabis legalization movement.

 The good news is that you don’t have to go spending a tonne of money buying cannabis topicals in stores.
 It is extremely easy and extremely rewarding to make your own cannabis topicals at home, and it only requires a few basic ingredients.
 Cannabis topicals are extremely good skincare for a number of skin ailments, great for localised pain treatment, and a great addition to many other products.

 You can make your own cannabalm using herbal cannabis, hashish, or full-extract cannabis oil.
-The amount you require will vary depending on which type of marijuana you are using, but the method of extraction will be almost exactly the same.
+The amount you require will vary depending on which type of weed you are using, but the method of extraction will be almost exactly the same.